Software Developers working together at a software development company

 Rob Ross, Formerly Xamarin (Acquired by Microsoft)

-Offshore companies can turn around small projects because they have a larger available workforce.
+Offshore companies can turn around small projects quickly because they have a larger available workforce.

 Offshore firms can keep more people “on the bench” and ready to go than onshore companies.
 This is because labor costs are much cheaper and the volume of work is greater.